Success is not about being lucky. It’s about being prepared.

 4. Keep a password list.
 If you’re like me, I have a jillion passwords and there’s no way I can remember them.
 Plus, half the sites I use require me to change the password every 90 days (which actually is a really good idea).
 So, here’s what I do: I keep a Word file with a list of all my passwords and I keep it in a safe place.
 Lots of passwords are shared with my team, and we do that through a shared file in DropBox, but some are reserved just for me (personal banking info, credit card info, etc.).
 My assistant knows where the list is so if something happens to me and she needs to access stuff, she can.
 You can secure your file by adding a password to the file, too.

 5. Use a domain-based email.
-Have your whole team use an email that’s firstname.lastname@example.org instead of email@example.com.
+Have your whole team use an email that’s like email@example.com instead of firstname.lastname@example.org.
 It looks more professional and if the person leaves, you can access their email.
 It’s tough to recover a gmail address if they are using their personal one for nonprofit business (just saw this happen).
 Keep a list of all email addresses used for your nonprofit, who is using them, and the password for each one.

 6. Maintain an organization-wide calendar.
 This should be common knowledge, but like common sense, some things aren’t that common.
 Keep a master calendar of EVERYTHING going on in your organization, including vacations and conferences.
 It will help you prevent “gotchas” like those times when your program director invites a group of 20 homeschoolers to volunteer, but didn’t tell anyone, then is sick that day and now you have to come up with a job for them on the fly (saw this happen recently).
 Use a paper calendar, Google calendar, or a project management tool, but just do it.
 Put your fundraising events, marketing activities, volunteer recruitment and appreciation, and program dates.
 Also include deadlines for your charitable registration, 990 submission, and any other pertinent renewal dates so they won’t be forgotten, especially if the person responsible leaves.
 This will DEFINITELY ensure your nonprofit’s future success!

 7. Have adequate insurance.
 Many people like to think that accidents won’t happen to them, but unfortunately no one is immune.
 Make sure you have enough liability coverage for yourself, your team, your program participants, and your volunteers, no matter if you have your own facility or use someone else’s facility.
 Check into director’s and officer’s coverage for your Board.